gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 are common.
 This article wants to be a simple and easy applicable guideline for them to establish a good coding mentality and culture with good practices.
-I hope you can apply the full test and gain some insights about weaknesses and possible improvements in your company.
+I hope you can apply the full test and gain some insights about strengths, weaknesses and possible improvements in your company.